chin-rcip/collections-model/docs/en/resources/current/glossary.md

 <tr class="odd">
 <td class="first-lang"><h3 id="view-noun">view (noun)</h3>
 <p><em>Def.</em> Perspective on a set of data.</p>
-<p><em>Ex.</em> “In supplement to the Target Model (TM) documentation, the Semantic Paths Specification (SPS) documentation aims to provide a more granular <strong>view</strong> of the Collections Model, in particular for those who would like to understand the mapping process or would like to construct SPARQL queries” (<a href="https://chin-rcip.github.io/collections-model/en/semantic-paths-specification/current/entry-nodes#biography-bibliographical-mention">Semantic Paths Specification 2020</a>).</p></td>
+<p><em>Ex.</em> “In supplement to the Target Model (TM) documentation, the Semantic Paths Specification (SPS) documentation aims to provide a more granular <strong>view</strong> of DOPHEDA, in particular for those who would like to understand the mapping process or would like to construct SPARQL queries” (<a href="https://chin-rcip.github.io/collections-model/en/semantic-paths-specification/current/entry-nodes#biography-bibliographical-mention">Semantic Paths Specification 2020</a>).</p></td>
 <td class="second-lang"><h3>vue (nom féminin)</h3>
 <p><em>Def.</em> Perspective sur un ensemble de données.</p></td>
 </tr>